 Before discussing grit, participants were asked to again self-reflect on past experiences.
-Their writing included prompts such as:
+Their writing included these prompts:

 - 1) Write about a goal or dream in which you were passionate about but did not accomplish. - 2) What held you back from achieving this goal?